Kodeeswari: History

 In 2019, the show was restarted from Neengalum Vellalam Oru Kodi to Kodeeswari.
 This season was the first in India where a woman became the host, and was the first version in the world where only women were allowed to sign up as contestants.

+Rules

+Similar to international version of Millionaire, after all contestant selected to the show and qualify, they will be play Fastest Finger First to get into the Hot Seat.

 Time Limit

-In this season, every contestant had a clock.
+Similar to the some another of the India version, in this season, every contestant had a clock.
 For the answers of 1st to 5th questions.
 The contestants had 45 seconds to answer 6th to 10th questions.
 The contestant was given 60 seconds if the contestant successfully answered the 10th question, they could answer 11-15 questions.
-In the meantime, the clock would be disappeared, and the player could think for an unlimited amount of time.
+In the meantime, the clock would be disappeared, and the player could think long time as they wanted.